In this article, we will discuss what is domain name system (DNS)? Why do we need DNS system? and How DNS works? so let’s discuss.

-It is a system where domain names (like google.com) translate into IP addresses (22.214.171.124) so the internet browsers can load internet services.
+It is a system that is used to translate human-friendly domain names (such as google.com) into machine-readable IP addresses (such as 126.96.36.199) so that internet browsers can load internet services..

 Actually, DNS is a directory lookup service, where all the domain names are mapped with the corresponding IP address and when we type a domain name on the browser, then the DNS server finds out its IP address in its directory and sends it back to the browser.

 We open multiple websites every day (like- Google, Facebook, Youtube, etc.), and to open every website we never use the IP address, we always use domain names to open a website.
 DNS is like a phonebook, where all the IP addresses are stored and every IP address is linked with the domain name, so when we type a website address, the DNS automatically discovers the IP address for that website.

 Why do we need DNS?

 - On the internet, every device needs an IP address to identify and communicate with each other because IP addresses contain network id and host id, which helps to find the network and the host.

 - When we type a website name on the browser for accessing that website, then we need that website’s IP address, only then our device can communicate with that website’s server, but it’s hard for humans to remember the IP addresses.
 So to solve this problem networking engineers developed a system called domain name system, where name servers are used to store all the domain names with their corresponding IP address.